silviuClosca/fluencyForge/README.md

 Add-on code: **275563061**
 https://ankiweb.net/shared/info/275563061

-**FluencyForge** is an Anki add-on that helps you track and balance your language-learning practice across the four core skills:
+**LanguageForge** is an Anki add-on that helps you track and balance your language-learning practice across the four core skills:

 - **Reading**
 - **Listening**